tbojustin/resumechallenge/content/book/_index.md

 > **"This challenge was a HUGE hit with employers."** <br> -*Tejas B, from help desk to DevOps engineer*

-So, you want a high-paying cloud engineering job?
-Get in line ... or skip the line.

 Since April 2020, the Cloud Resume Challenge has helped hundreds of people

 • skill up on cloud,